khirawdhi/Lab-rag-poison/README.md

-# RAG Data Poisoning: When Knowledge Bases Lie
+# RAG Data Poisoning: Trust Boundary Failures in Retrieval-Augmented Generation Systems

 This repository demonstrates how **Retrieval-Augmented Generation (RAG)** systems can be compromised through **data poisoning at the knowledge base ingestion layer**, and how simple trust-based mitigations can reduce this risk.